 "wr" shortcut to go to the webroot directory.
 The problem with that alias is that it will only be available for your current terminal session.

-If you open new terminal session, the alias will no longer be available.
+If you open a new terminal session, the alias will no longer be available.
 If you wish to save your aliases across sessions you will need a permanent alias.

-Creating Permanent Aliases
+Creating Permanent Aliases in Linux

 To keep aliases between sessions, you can save them in your user’s shell configuration profile file.
 This can be: